Accessibility Tools

 6. If you want to open a file that you found in the list, simply press ENTER.

-With Windows 10 comes the new menu ribbons and a blind or visually impaired person has to become familiar with the new way of navigating the menu.
-It is important that one is comfortable with using the main menu as it is where all options or actions can be found.
-If you cannot remember a keystroke to perform a certain task, just navigate the main menu and you are sure to find the option there.
-The steps to navigate the main menu are fairly simple.
-Here they are:
+Windows 10 has the menu ribbons, and they are very different to navigate from the regular menus in older versions.
+A blind or visually impaired person has to become familiar with navigating the ribbons if they want to get tasks done in Windows 10.
+Even though these ribbons are not in Windows 11, it is still good practice to learn how to navigate them as this style of the menus is retained in the Microsoft Office Suite of Programs.
+Overall, it is important that one is comfortable with using the main menu as it is where all options or actions can be found.
+If you cannot remember a keyboard shortcut to perform a certain task, just navigate the main menu and you are sure to find the option there.

 1. Press Alt to open the menu.